The Mid-infrared Emitting Jet in the Black Hole V404 Cygni in Quiescence: Conclusions

 \section{Conclusions}

 Here we have presented the results of simultaneous multi-wavelength observations of the quiescent BHXRT V404~Cygni.
 These are among the first JWST observations of a quiescent black hole and the first time V404~Cyg has been observed with JWST or ALMA.
 The MIR excess observed in 2005 with Spitzer was hypothesized to arise from 1) a blackbody-like source (i.e. circumbinary material or the accretion disk), or 2) an unresolved relativistic jet.
 The time-domain nature of our study was essential to resolving this long-standing question.
-The large amplitude MIR variability on short timescales is inconsistent with a thermal blackbody-like emitter, ruling out circumbinary dust or viscously heated accretion disk origins and leaving synchrotron emission from the inner jet as the most likely production mechanism.
-Correlated variability across all observed wavelengths, especially the mm band, also supports the jet origin of the MIR excess.
-Additionally, the measured MIR flux densities are consistent with an approximately flat spectrum as extrapolated from the simultaneous radio and mm observations, as is expected from partially self-absorbed synchrotron radiation from a jet.
+The large amplitude 21~$\mu$m variability on short timescales is inconsistent with a thermal blackbody-like emitter, ruling out circumbinary dust or viscously heated accretion disk origins and leaving synchrotron emission from the inner jet as the most likely production mechanism.
+Correlated variability across all observed wavelengths, especially the mm band, also supports the jet origin of the MIR excess at and longward of 21~$\mu$m.
+Additionally, the measured 21~$\mu$m flux density is consistent with an approximately flat spectrum as extrapolated from the simultaneous radio and mm observations, as is expected from partially self-absorbed synchrotron radiation from a jet.
 Thus, this is the first compelling detection of an MIR jet in a quiescent BHXRT.
+However, it should be noted that we cannot rule out a small thermal contribution to the MIR excess at wavelengths short of 21~$\mu$m.
 Our results reassert the persistence of relativistic jets into quiescence and demonstrate similarity between the quiescent and hard outburst states of black hole X-ray binaries.
 These results show that JWST can be used to study low-luminosity jets in quiescent BHXRTs, probing the regions closest to the black hole.
 Constraining jet parameters in BHXRTs with JWST can furthermore inform the models used to explain observations of nearby quiescent supermassive black holes.